01

 History

-We began with a pilot project in spring 2019, interviewing outstanding Quakers of Color from Africa, the Middle East, and the USA.
-Our first interviewees were Palestinian Friend Jean Zaru, Kenyan Friend Dancan Sabwa, Bolivian Friend Emma Condori Mamani, and African American Friends: pioneering educator Joan Countryman, community activist James Varner, and scholar-activist Harold D. (Hal) Weaver.
-It has now grown to include Kenneth Akito Oye, (awaiting posting)
+We began with a pilot project in spring 2019, interviewing outstanding Quakers of Color from Africa, the Middle East, Latin America, and the USA.
+Our first interviewees were Palestinian Friend Jean Zaru, Kenyan Friend Dancan Sabwa, Bolivian Friend Emma Condori Mamani, and pioneering African American Friends Joan Countryman, James Varner, and our director Harold D. (Hal) Weaver.
+It has grown to include over 22 released interviews with more to come.

 03